This bolognese sauce is delicious over spaghetti squash! It makes for a tasty Whole30 and paleo dinner!

 - Melt the olive oil over medium heat in a large pot (I use a stew pot).
 Add the onion and carrot and saute until onion is translucent.

 - Add the ground beef and brown, breaking up any clumps.
 Add about ¼ tsp pepper and ½ teaspoon salt.
+Once beef is browned, drain if needed to get rid of any extra grease.

 - Sir in the nutmeg and oregano.